 Summer heat and long, heavy hair do not pair well together.
 Who wants to be sweatier than they have to be?
-That being said, right now is the perfect time to embrace a beauty change and chop off your locks for the upcoming season.
+That being said, right now is the perfect time to embrace a beauty change and chop off your locks for the summer season.
 But curly hair girls know that finding a short look that works for them is no easy feat because, unlike straight strands, ringlets like to do their own thing.
 Rest assured, there are plenty of short curly hairstyles for every curl type.

 First things first — you want to first determine your curl type because if you weren’t already aware, there are a lot of different curl patterns out there.
 You have your type 2 curls, which consist of 2a, 2b, and 2c.
 In this range, curls typically go from soft waves to loose but defined curls.
 Next up is category 3 — here you enter the more curly zone compared to the 2s.
 There’s 3a (the “S” curl), 3b (spiral curls), and 3c (corkscrews).
 Last but not least is type 4 curls.
 These curl patterns consist of tighter curls and coils with much more shrinkage, with 4a being the loosest, finest coil of the bunch, 4b is a tighter (and usually more dense) curl, and 4c is the tightest, most compact curl.